Island Transit (Washington): History

 Island Transit was established in 1983 as a public transportation benefit area (PTBA), a type of municipal corporation in Washington state for public transit agencies.
 The Island County Board of Commissioners proposed the creation of a PTBA in September 1980, using a 0.3 percent sales and use tax to fund a bus system.
-The sales tax was part of two countywide votes in 1980 and 1982, where it was twice rejected.
-Following the second defeat, the boundaries of the PTBA were re-drawn to exclude part of northern Whidbey Island and all of Camano Island.
+The first countywide vote was rejected in November 1980, but a pilot project with two vans to serve Coupeville and Oak Harbor was launched by the county government.
+The sales tax was rejected again in September 1982 by a narrow margin of 212 votes; in response, the boundaries of the PTBA were re-drawn to exclude part of northern Whidbey Island and all of Camano Island.

 The sales tax and transit system was approved by 56.5 percent of voters in a third ballot measure, held on November 8, 1983, within the revised boundaries.
 A lawsuit was filed in 1985 challenging the revision of PTBA boundaries prior to the third vote, with the appellants from northern Whidbey arguing that their constitutional rights of equal protection and equal suffrage were deprived because of their inability to vote on the measure.
-The following year, the Washington Supreme Court upheld the PTBA's boundary revision, allowing it to begin collecting sales tax that was authorized by the vote.
-The PTBA renamed itself "Island Transit" and began operating fare-free service on December 1, 1987, with four bus routes covering Oak Harbor and southern Whidbey Island, vanpool service to the Boeing Everett Factory, and contracted dial-a-ride service.
+In July 1986, the Washington Supreme Court unanimously upheld the PTBA's boundary revision, allowing it to begin collecting sales tax that was authorized by the vote.
+The system was officially named "Island Transit" in February 1987 and conducted public hearings on its proposed routes.

+Island Transit launched on December 1, 1987, with four routes that served Oak Harbor and southern Whidbey Island, vanpool service to the Boeing Everett Factory, and contracted dial-a-ride service.
+The system grew from 161 riders on its first day to over 1,400 daily passengers within a few months.
+Passengers were originally charged no fares as a six-month trial that was later extended through the rest of 1988 due to its popularity.
+The fare-free policy was extended several times by Island Transit before being officially adopted.

 In March 1992, Island Transit became the first agency in the state of Washington to operate paratransit service required by the new Americans with Disabilities Act.
 Later that year, northern Whidbey Island was annexed into the PTBA district after approval from voters; service to northern Whidbey Island began the following March.
 Camano Island voters approved annexation into the Island Transit district on May 16, 1996, after trial service to the island that began in January.
 The agency opened its first transit center, located in Oak Harbor, in December 1996.